Inkhosi/inkhosi.github.io/README.md

-# Cybersec & Programming Blog
+# Cyber Security & Programming Blog

 Both programming and cyber security are fantastic areas of technology, with much being added by the communities everyday.
 This blog is a space in which I hope to contribute back to the communities.